peppe0203/yp-spring-food/README.md

 ````

 ## Tests

 There are some unit and integration test implemented (note, not for every functionality there is a test).
 The tests are only for try out.
 The test can be found in the ``src/test/java`` folder

+_Want to test the normal application with the test configuration?, edit the run configuration and add a active profiles:
+test_

 ## Contact